-This course meets for 90 minutes once a week for the last 6 weeks of fall semester and will spend almost 3 weeks in Akumal, Mexico over winter break.
-Dates, time and location for the on-campus classes will be posted soon.
+This course meets from 3:00 p.m. to 4:30 p.m. every Friday for the last 6 weeks of fall semester (October 26 to December 14), and will spend almost 3 weeks in Akumal, Mexico over winter break.
+Location for the on-campus classes will be posted soon.
 Students must both register for this course, and complete the study abroad application.

 The Course Syllabus will be posted soon.

 This program is a great fit for students interested in field based learning and requires a moderate level of physical activity.
 You must feel very comfortable swimming in open water as snorkeling is a part of program activities.

 Students interested in sustainable development, responsible tourism, marine biology, conservation, environmental management, water quality, coastal ecology, and/or similar topics will really enjoy this course.

 First Step Sessions give basic information about programs, services, and resources available through the Learning Abroad Center.
 You do not have to reserve your spot, just show up to 230 Heller Hall, West Bank.
 You can also complete the First Step Session online.

 Please note: Because we cover so much information in a short period of time, if you are more than 5 minutes late you will have to attend a different First Step Session.